Law students say they don't get mental health treatment for fear it will keep them from becoming lawyers. Some states are trying to change that - KTVZ

 Deans of 14 of New York’s 15 law school have written to the Chief Justice of the New York Supreme Court in support of the removal.
 The 15th recused herself because of former involvement as a judge, Greenberg said.

-Greenberg said removing the question would “go an enourmous way” toward eliminating the “institutional stigma” that accompanies it.
+Greenberg said removing the question would “go an enormous way” toward eliminating the “institutional stigma” that accompanies it.

 A long road to become a lawyer

 The question about mental health comes after law school graduation as part of a long questionnaire and an interview to determine a prospective lawyer’s character and fitness to represent clients.
-Changes to the questionnaire must be proposed by state legislature and approved by the highest court of the state.
+Changes to the questionnaire are approved by the highest court of the state and can be proposed by the state legislature.

 The current New York bar exam questionnaire asks applicants if they have any “mental, emotional, psychiatric, nervous or behavioral disorder or condition” that might impair or limit their ability to practice law.